seagreen/acme-pcf-specification/README.md

 PCF is "Programming Computable Functions", a language by [Gordon Plotkin](https://en.wikipedia.org/wiki/Gordon_Plotkin).
 He introduced it in a 1977 paper called [LCF Considered as a Programming Language](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf).

 It's simply typed lambda calculus with a few extensions.
-These are a builtin `fix` function for recursion, primative booleans and natural numbers with a handful of operations on them, and if/then/else statements.
+These are a builtin `fix` function for recursion, primitive booleans and natural numbers with a handful of operations on them, and if/then/else statements.

 This is perfect for our purposes.
 It's enough features to make implementations exert themselves, but still few enough that it stays a small project.